 Current part of work not completed

-Test1 - vary age

 7 Conclusion

 7.1 Conclusion

 This survey and analysis started by outlining the biological processes that go on within an EC, allowing us to understand the rules behind the behaviours that cause wound healing to slow down with age.
 The research then went onto the various methods applicable to this project, finding an agent based approach to be best.
 A review of suitable software was conducted in table 2.1 showing CellABM and Repast to be equal in applicability.
 For this reason, during the beginning of semester 2, time will be given to see if the runtime of CellABM can be decreased; if not resorting to Repast is a viable option, although implementation of contact resolution is not desirable due to its complexity.